-B.Faculty
+B.Faculty & Board of Advisors

 Your experience at the Kroc School is shaped through close learning relationships with our diverse and multidisciplinary faculty.
-You will have an assigned faculty advisor to mentor and support you throughout your time at the Kroc School.
-All faculty members hold office hours and we encourage you to get to know your professors.
+All faculty members hold office hours and we encourage you to get to know your professors and the additional Kroc School faculty.